Iionsroar/Certificate-Generator/README.md

 A. ojt does full image generation function, w/ print and png to pdf functionality as well as an optional pdf download

 B. lead lays final functionality framework as guide to ojt and does small bug fixes and code polishing
+	- git checkout test
-	- NEW MODAL for storing high quality canvas, based on certificate image size
+	- NEW MODAL for storing high quality canvas, based on certificate image size, and contains the canvas for generating hq certs
 	- NEW RIP-OFF generate function from generatePreview with a well designed structure, keeping in mind window variables and constants
-	- learn jsPDF, particularly how to import lol it's ughly complicated see demo: http://raw.githack.com/MrRio/jsPDF/master/ https://github.com/MrRio/jsPDF https://stackoverflow.com/questions/38587264/getting-error-uncaught-referenceerror-jspdf-is-not-defined/38631126 https://stackoverflow.com/questions/43333286/uncaught-referenceerror-jspdf-is-not-defined https://stackoverflow.com/questions/42237388/syntaxerror-import-declarations-may-only-appear-at-top-level-of-a-module
+	- learn jsPDF, particularly how to import lol it's ughly complicated see demo: http://raw.githack.com/MrRio/jsPDF/master/

+	https://github.com/MrRio/jsPDF

+	https://stackoverflow.com/questions/38587264/getting-error-uncaught-referenceerror-jspdf-is-not-defined/38631126

+	https://stackoverflow.com/questions/43333286/uncaught-referenceerror-jspdf-is-not-defined

+	https://stackoverflow.com/questions/42237388/syntaxerror-import-declarations-may-only-appear-at-top-level-of-a-module

 	https://jakearchibald.com/2017/es-modules-in-browsers/

+	- add progress/ loading screen for users to be notified
+	- fix bug where template does not render (only name gets added to pdf)